unaffected/ruthless.heavens/README.md

 - newly acquired actions go to your discard pile.
 - newly acquired powers and perks go into effect immediately.
 - newly acquired items go to your inventory deck.
-- you make access your inventory deck at anytime.
+- you make access your discard and inventory decks at anytime.
+- you may not look at or shuffle your draw pile unless instructed to do so.
-- unless they offer quick actions, you may only use/equip items during the development phase.
+- unless they offer quick actions, you may only use/equip/unequip items during the development phase.
-- if you should draw and you cannot, shuffle your discard and add it to your draw pile.
+- if you should draw and you cannot, shuffle your discard and add it to your draw pile and then draw.
 - if you still cannot draw, you must move forward without drawing.